See Olivier Award-winner Niall Buggy and Game Of Thrones star Ian Lloyd Anderson in The Plough And The Stars at the Lyric Hammersmith. Read More >

-Th’ time is rotten ripe for revolution.
-Set amid the tumult of the Easter Rising, The Plough And The Stars is the story of ordinary lives ripped apart by the idealism of the time.
+Originally produced as part of the 100th-anniversary celebrations of the 1916 Easter Rising, The Plough And The Stars tells the story of ordinary lives ripped apart by political unease.

 This production of The Plough And The Stars is a Lyric Hammersmith and Abbey Theatre production, supported by Culture Ireland as part of GB18: Promoting Irish Arts in Britain.